Wilson throws 4 TD passes, Seahawks beat Falcons 38-25

 As the opening kickoff by Seattle's Jason Myers sailed through the end zone, all 22 players remained in place and took a knee.
 After a few seconds, they stood back up, trotted off the field and the game carried on with the Falcons taking the ball at their own 25.

-Civil rights leader John Lewis, a longtime congressman from Atlanta who died in July, also was honoured as every player wore white armbands with the initials “JL” and the team logos.
+Civil rights leader John Lewis, a longtime congressman from Atlanta who died in July, also was honored as every player wore white armbands with the initials ''JL'' and the team logos.

 In addition, the Falcons made Lewis an honorary captain.
 A black jersey with his name was draped over an empty spot on the Atlanta bench.